-Then you and your crew find yourselves in a random colony belonging to your chosen nationality, where you can visit the governor, who informs you who his country is at war or at peace with, can offer you a letter of marque (making you a corsair for that specific nationality), can also offer missions that can give you the opportunity to raise your rank and can present to you his daughter which opens up more options.
+Then you and your crew find yourselves in a random colony belonging to your chosen nationality, where you can visit the governor, who informs you who his country is at war and/or at peace with, can offer you a letter of marque (making you a corsair for that specific nationality), can also offer missions that can give you the opportunity to raise your rank and can also introduce you to his daughter which opens up more options.

-Still in the colonies, you can also visit taverns to chat to the owner but also to get news regarding other colonies, hire more people for your crew, buy treasure maps or get more inside knowledge of other colonies.
+Still in the colonies, you can also visit taverns to chat the owner but also to get news regarding other colonies, hire more people for your crew, buy treasure maps or get more inside knowledge of other colonies.
 You can also visit merchants to buy and sell stocks, food (which you’ll need to feed your crew), cannons and sell extra ships.
-After doing everything in a colony, it’s time to set sail and explore the Spanish Main.
+After exploring the colony, it’s time to set sail and explore the Spanish Main.

 After leaving a colony, you’re presented with an overhead map in which you control your ship.
 I suggest having your Spanish Main map at hand because Pirates! it’s a sandbox game and you have the complete freedom to go anywhere you want and do whatever you want.
 You can attack other boats, whether they are merchants or pirates of all nationalities, pillage or trade goods between the colonies (again, regardless of nationalities), go search for buried treasures or simply explore the Spanish Main.
 This makes Pirates! one of the earliest open-ended sandbox computer games.